giorgiop94/digital-garden/_notes/Ways of Looking.md

 Inspired by: [[Rob Burbea]]
 Related: [[Buddhism]] | [[Meditation]] #curate

-- To add: Raft story, put down the teachings, just like ways of looking
+- To add: Raft story: put down the teachings, just like ways of looking